sharetribe/example-processes/README.md

 `sca-preauth-daily-booking` as the default process that is taken into use.

-Push one of the processes to your marketplace:
+Using the defaults, create a new process to your marketplace:

 ```
-flex-cli process push -m my-marketplace-id --process sca-preauth-daily-booking --path sca-preauth-daily-booking
+flex-cli process create -m my-marketplace-id --process sca-preauth-daily-booking --path sca-preauth-daily-booking
 ```

 Create an alias to the process: